Sly1024/soko-dotnet/README.md

 Surprisingly, the reverse solve (without any deadlock detection) performs much better, becaue it avoids a lot of states where the boxes would be in a deadlock position.
 Imagine pushing a box into a corner.
 You can never pull a box into a corner.
 There are still room for improvement, but I'm hoping that the combined forward + reverse solve will perform even better.

+## Phase 3 - Forward + Backward solving

+I run both the forward and backward solving (on two different threads), and whenever one of them reaches a state that has already been visited by the other thread then we have a solution.

+In theory this should be more efficient than both of the one-direction solves, but I need to use a ConcurrentDictionary to facilitate accessing both `visitedStates` collection from the other thread.

+An interesting side effect is that the solution is non-deterministic.
+Whichever thread finds the "common" state will exit from its main loop and set the `commonState` variable, which is tested in each loop cycle in the other thread, so it can also exit as soon as a solution is found.
+The solution depends on the timing of the threads.

+However, since this (and all previous) iterations are based on a BFS in push moves, all solutions are push-optimal.
+E.g. the number of pushes are always the same, but the number of moves may wary depending on thread timing.

+Note: There's a bug, the demo0.sok (simplest level) has a one move solution and if the *wrong* thread finishes first, the program runs into an error trying to index a dictionary with a null key.
+I'm not going to fix this, this is not the final solution anyway.